pysat/pysat/docs/new_instrument.rst

 :py:class:`pysat.Files` may also be used to reduce the workload in adding a new instrument.
-Access to the values of user provided template variables is not available via :py:meth:`pysat.Files.from_os` and thus requires use of the same lower level methods in :py:class:`pysat.Files`.
+Access to the values of user provided template variables is not available via :py:meth:`pysat.Files.from_os` and thus requires use of the same lower level methods in :py:method:`pysat.utils.files`.

 See :py:func:`pysat.utils.time.create_datetime_index` for creating a datetime index for an array of irregularly sampled times.